 In Griswold, however, the average commute to work is quite long.
 On average, people spend 31.01 minutes each day getting to work, which is significantly higher than the national average.

-In terms of college education, Griswold is nearly on par with the US average for all cities of 21.84%: 19.88% of adults 25 and older in Griswold have a bachelor's degree or advanced degree.
+The education level of Griswold citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.88% of adults 25 and older in Griswold have a college degree.

 The per capita income in Griswold in 2022 was $40,179, which is low income relative to Connecticut, and upper middle income relative to the rest of the US.
 This equates to an annual income of $160,716 for a family of four.
 However, Griswold contains both very wealthy and poor people as well.